 - 1/2 cup milk (or coconut milk)

-Heat 1 tablespoon oil in a pot on medium heat.
-Once the oil is hot, add chopped onion and garlic and saute for 2 minutes.
+- Heat 1 tablespoon oil in a pot on medium heat.
+Once the oil is hot, add chopped onion and ginger and saute for 2 minutes.

 - Add the chopped apple and diced carrots and mix.
 Also add the roasted pumpkin.

 - Now add nutmeg, cardamom powder, cayenne pepper, smoked paprika salt and black pepper.

 - Cover the pan and cook on medium heat for 5 minutes.